bsayli/codegen-blueprint/README.md

 ### 🧪 Executable Architecture — Proof

-Codegen Blueprint does not rely on conventions or documentation to protect architecture.
+Codegen Blueprint does not rely on conventions, guidelines, or documentation to protect architectural intent.

-When strict enforcement is enabled, architectural boundaries are translated into **generated, executable rules** that are evaluated during the build.
+When **strict enforcement** is enabled, architectural boundaries are translated into **generated, executable rules** that are evaluated during the build.
+Violations are not discussed — they **fail the build deterministically**.

-👉 **See the full step-by-step executable architecture proof:**
+👉 **See the full, reproducible executable architecture proof:**
 [Executable Architecture Proof](docs/demo/executable-architecture-proof.md)

 ---